 Put on the spot, you might find it tough to name high calcium foods that aren’t dairy products.
 Psst: Sprouted tofu is one!
-With 203 mg of this mineral per serving, it supplies 20 percent of the daily rec of 1,000 mg.
-That’s a significant jump above the 15 percent you’ll get from regular tofu.
+With 203 milligrams of this mineral per serving, it supplies 20% of the daily rec of 1,000 milligrams.
+That’s a significant jump above the 15% you’ll get from regular tofu.

 What’s so great about calcium?
 Besides its much-touted ability to strengthen your bones, it helps your nerves, muscles, and heart function properly.
 (So, yeah, it’s kind of a big deal.)

 Higher in antioxidants

 Here’s another hidden benefit of sprouting soy: It might increase tofu’s antioxidant content.
 A study found that sprouted soybeans had enhanced antioxidant activity in the form of flavonoids.

 In case you need a refresher on antioxidants, they’re the compounds in foods that dial down inflammation by clearing your cells of damaging free radicals.
 Flavonoids in particular could reduce the risk of cancer, cardiovascular disease, and neurodegenerative disorders.

 Might help you absorb more nutrients

 We all want to get the most out of our foods, especially when it comes to soaking up their nutrients.
 That’s where sprouted tofu could do your body a solid.

 According to a 2014 study, when legumes get germinated (the fancy word for sprouted), their ability to absorb minerals increases.
 In fact, an older study found that germinated soybeans boosted the bioavailability of calcium, copper, manganese, zinc, and other micronutrients.
 Not too shabby!